ComScore

 5. Gold

-Freeman says that many shades of red benefit from a metallic pairing, gold especially.
-Both have warm undertones that can brighten up a room.
+Freeman says that many shades of red benefit from a metallic pairing, especially gold.
+Both have warm undertones that can brighten up a room in no time (and the combination is decidedly regal).

 7. Soft Pink